 1. MonsterInsights: The best Google Analytics plugin for WordPress.
 You can use this plugin to get complete insights into your users and eCommerce transactions.
 Are your campaigns and content marketing working?
 Find out with Analytics.

 2. OptinMonster: The best lead generation software on the market.
 It helps you build your email list faster and increase your website conversions.

 If you want to add more features to your website, check out our complete list of must-have WordPress plugins and tools for business websites.

 Want to also add Google Analytics to your site?
 Check out How to Add Google Analytics to WordPress (The RIGHT Way).

 We hope this article helped you create a fully functional membership website that earns money.
-You may also want to read our guide on how to create a free business email address.
+You may also want to read our guide on How to Create a Landing Page in WordPress (Step by Step).